ArtifexSoftware/mupdf/docs/reference/javascript/types/PDFAnnotation.rst

 		annotation.setQuadding(1)

+.. _author-attribute:

 Author
 ------

 .. method:: PDFAnnotation.prototype.hasAuthor()

-	Checks whether the annotation has an author.
+	Returns whether the annotation is capable of supporting an author.

 	:returns: boolean